 The little pup was adorable.
 He was black with puffs of white in his coat and was all legs and feet.
 His birthday was March 17, 2020, and a W.O.L.F. supporter suggested the Irish name Kieran which means little dark one.
 It was a perfect fit for the little wolf dog pup.
 Kieran quickly settled into his foster home and enjoyed the companionship of his foster family.
 He was happy to snuggle with his humans and to PLAY.
 However, he was very frightened of other dogs, and whenever he saw a dog or heard barking, he would run away and hide.
 If there was nowhere to run Kieran growled and became alert and ready to respond with a tough guy attitude.

 W.O.L.F.’s Director of Animal Care quickly realized Kieran needed some training and counter-conditioning to be happy and successful living among the wolves and wolf dogs at the Sanctuary.
 With the help of some older, calm dogs, Kieran slowly became more comfortable being around other canines and no longer reacted as fearfully when he saw another dog or heard barking.
 Staff also worked on building his confidence outside of his home and began taking him on short excursions up to the Sanctuary.
 After about a month, it was time for Kieran to move up to the Sanctuary full-time.
-He is adjusting very well, and staff is slowly introducing him to Yuki, whom we hope will be his companion once he is old enough and she is healthy enough to live with a companion.
+He adjusted very well, and staff soon started introducing him to Yuki.
+The two started meeting out on walks and were gradually allowed to play under close supervision.
+Before long, it became clear that the two were getting along famously, and when Kieran was old enough and Yuki was healthy enough, the two became full-time companions.
+They continue to live together, and while the combined energy of the two is a lot to handle, they are enjoying life with one another.